geonetwork/core-geonetwork/docker/gn-cas-ldap/README.md

 This composition also integrates a LDAP, so that testing the config-spring-cas-ldap configuration is also possible.

 These docker images are intended for development and debugging.
-For production we recommend the official geonetwork docker images at https://github.com/geonetwork/docker-geonetwork.git repository.
+For production we recommend the official GeoNetwork docker images at https://github.com/geonetwork/docker-geonetwork.git repository.

 # Prerequisites